Shirley Temple Black Fast Facts

 1932 - First film of notice, part of the "Baby Burlesks" short-subject series, "War Babies."

-1934 - The year of her first feature-length film, "Carolina", first starring role, as Marky in "Little Miss Marker", and beginning of seven-year contract with Twentieth Century-Fox.
+1934 - The year of her first feature-length film, "Carolina," first starring role, as Marky in "Little Miss Marker," and beginning of seven-year contract with Twentieth Century-Fox.
 She also receives a miniature Oscar at the annual Academy Awards ceremony.

 1940 - Her contract with Twentieth Century-Fox is terminated a year before it's up, by mutual agreement with her parents.